 The Tay Valley Police Services Board is required under Ontario Regulation 3/99 (Adequacy and Effectiveness of Police Services) to prepare a Business Plan.
 Up until 2017 the Board approved its own plan.
-With the new OPP Billing Model a number of areas of the Business Plan are outdated as they are no longer relevant.
-Pending changes to the Police Services Act, instead of adopting its own Business Plan the Board provided input into the OPP three-year strategic plan and adopted it.
-The current plan is in place for the years 2017-2019.
+With pending changes to the Police Services Act over the last couple of years, instead of adopting its own Business Plan the Board has provided input into the OPP three-year strategic plans.
+The current plan is in place for the years 2020-2022.
 A copy of the OPP Strategic Plan is available at the Municipal Office or can be viewed on the Township's website.